 SOUNDSTOP – Soundproofing / Sound Deadening Board

 SOUNDSTOP fiberboard is a high-quality, cost-effective solution to airborne sound reduction.
-SOUNDSTOP board favorably increases both sound transmission class (STC) and outside inside transmission class (OITC) values of walls, ceilings, and floors by absorbing airborne sound vibrations.
+SOUNDSTOP favorably increases both sound transmission class (STC) and outside inside transmission class (OITC) values of walls, ceilings, and floors by absorbing airborne sound vibrations.
 SOUNDSTOP adds sale/resale value to single- and multi-family home builders and owners at a low cost.
-Meeting national codes and building standards, SOUNDSTOP board is as versatile as it is effective, perfect in applications ranging from walls to ceilings to floors.
+Meeting national codes and building standards, SOUNDSTOP is as versatile as it is effective, perfect in applications ranging from walls to ceilings to floors.
 SOUNDSTOP will exceed your expectations for a quality building product, unmatched in cost-effectiveness and performance.

-SOUNDSTOP board can be used in all homes and commercial buildings where airborne noise and sound transmission from room to room needs to be eliminated.
+SOUNDSTOP can be used in all homes and commercial buildings where airborne noise and sound transmission from room to room needs to be eliminated.
 The product also blocks outside noise from heavy traffic, blaring horns, airports, children playing, or other exterior noises that are a concern.
 SOUNDSTOP takes shock or sound vibrations that travel through drywall and stops the movement of the sound or shock to the other side.
-SOUNDSTOP board deadens sound transfer from shared walls, corridors, media rooms, workshops, laundries, etc.
+SOUNDSTOP deadens sound transfer from shared walls, corridors, media rooms, workshops, laundries, etc.

-- Most cost-effective soundproofing board solution.
+- Most cost-effective soundproofing solution.

 - Creates quieter spaces, added enjoyment, and adds resale value.

-- Board installs easily behind gypsum drywall.
+- Installs easily behind gypsum drywall.